-Annex IV, Chapter 1, Paragraph 3(b)(ii) of the PST includes management details for fisheries targeting above border stocks of Taku River coho salmon that apply in 2022.
+Annex IV, Chapter 1, Paragraph 3(b)(ii) of the PST includes management details for fisheries targeting above border stocks of Taku River coho salmon that apply in 2023.

 Based on MSY analysis, Taku River coho salmon have an escapement goal range of 50,000 to 90,000 fish with a management objective of 70,000 fish, representing N{MSY} for this stock (Pestal and Johnston 2015).
-Prior to the development of this goal and from the inception of the PST in 1985, the management intent of the U.S. was to ensure a minimum above border inriver run of 38,000 coho salmon.
-In 1999, the Parties agreed to implement a new abundance-based approach; development and analysis began in 2014 with eventual approval by the Panel in February 2015.

-The forecast for the total run of Taku River coho salmon in 2022 is 106,000 fish which equates to a terminal run of approximately 87,000 fish after applying an average nonterminal marine harvest rate of 18%.
-By comparison, the 10-year average total run is 117,000 fish and terminal run is 99,000 fish.
-The 2022 forecast was generated by applying the recent 5 year average marine survival (6.4%) to the 2021 smolt estimate (1.65M) and was not corrected with recent model error (Table 5).
+The forecast for the total run of Taku River coho salmon in 2023 is 118,000 fish which equates to a terminal run of approximately 102,000 fish after applying an average nonterminal marine harvest rate of 13%.
+By comparison, the 10-year average total run is 115,000 fish and terminal run is 98,000 fish.
+The 2023 forecast was generated by applying the recent 5-year average marine survival (6.1%) to the 2022 smolt estimate (1.9M) and was not corrected with recent model error (Table 5).

 Table 5.
-Taku River coho salmon preseason forecasts and postseason estimates from 1997 to 2022, the 2022 preseason forecast, percent error, and forecast method.
+Taku River coho salmon preseason forecasts and postseason estimates from 1997 to 2022, the 2023 preseason forecast, percent error, and forecast method.
 From 1997 to 2012, the forecast and actual estimates were total run, since 2013 the estimates were terminal run.
 Forecast performance relative to the actual was determined using postseason run reconstruction.
 Positive values indicate the forecast was higher than actual while negative values indicate the forecast was less than actual.